AruethaiChan/AruethaiChan/README.md

 - 😄 My name is: AruethaiChan ...
 - ⚡ Student id: 63367681
+- ⚙️ Career interest in the future: Backend developer
 - 🔭 I'm currently studying on Faculty of Engineering.

 ## Developer Tech